vivekpatel99/chest-x-ray-diagnosis-Multi-label-binary-classification/README.md

 ## 🛠️ Technologies Used
 - tensorflow:25.02-tf2-py3 Docker image from [Nvidia](https://docs.nvidia.com/deeplearning/frameworks/tensorflow-release-notes/rel-25-01.html#) to avoid GPU detection errors by Tensorflow
+- MLflow and optuna to find best Hyper parameters

 ## 🚀 Future Enhancements
 - use multiple models such as Mobilenetv3, inceptionresnetv2 and so on